-- 2 Remove the cover for the positive terminal on your car's 12 V battery and attach the other end of the red lead to the terminal. - 3 Attach the black jump lead to the external battery's negative terminal. - 4 Attach the other end of the black lead to the negative terminal on your car's 12 V battery.
+- 2 Remove the cover for the positive terminal by pressing the sides of the cover and lifting it.
+Attach the other end of the red lead to the positive terminal on your car's 12 V battery. - 3 Attach the black jump lead to the external battery's negative terminal. - 4 Attach the other end of the black lead to the negative terminal on your car's 12 V battery.